-- 1. Number of capacity-building activities to support and spread best practices among public health officials and organizations - 2.
-Evidence of capacity-building activities supporting and spreading best practices among public health officials and organizations - Constituent efforts (policies, investments, etc.) to support integrated systems of care, promote community partnerships, and strengthen the health care workforce to improve the health of vulnerable and underserved populations that were aided/informed at least in part through NOSLO: Public Health Capacitysupported technical assistance, products, and related means
+- 1. Number of capacity-building activities to support and spread best practices among health care payment and financing officials - 2.
+Evidence of capacity-building activities supporting and spreading best practices among health care payment and financing officials - Constituent health care financing activities that were aided/informed at least in part through NOSLO: Health Care Payment and Financing track-supported technical assistance, products, and related means related to the needs of the uninsured, underserved, vulnerable, and special populations of HRSA interest in states and local areas